lowRISC/opentitan/doc/ug/vendor_hw.md

    - Patches are applied relative to the base directory of the imported code.
    - The first directory component of the filename in a patch is stripped, i.e. they are applied with the `-p1` argument of `patch`.
    - Patches are applied with `git apply`, making all extended features of Git patches available (e.g. renames).

+If you want to add more patches and re-apply them without updating the upstream repository, add them to the patches directory and re-run the vendor tool without `--update`.

 ## How to manage patches in a Git repository